 All images by Thijs Adriaans.

-With grateful thanks to the team at ArtEZ who hosted the Local Assembly as part of its community event tied to its fashion professorship, the MA Fashion in Common and the launch of the exciting new journal APRIA.
+With grateful thanks to the team at ArtEZ who hosted the Local Assembly as part of its community event tied to its fashion professorship, the MA Fashion Held in Common and the launch of the exciting new journal APRIA.